amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 <img src="https://i.imgur.com/z7eNbk9.jpg" style="margin:20px;width:50%;" align="right" title="Spray-coated Suzanne Cutter">

 I'm not going to go too deep into how to plate stuff here.
-The short version is, print, spray coat, test conductivity, electroplate in copper sulfate.
+The short version is, print, spray coat, test conductivity, electroplate using copper sulfate.

 Depending on the plate thickness, plating can have a relatively minimal impact on the dimensions of the part.
 I found I needed between 25-50 microns of copper to survive  occasionally crashing into the workpiece.
 With DIY plastic electroplating like this, adhesion is typically quite poor - it didn't seem to matter here though, because there really isn't much force on the part.